 When a child behaves in an inappropriate way, we follow a set of procedures set out below.
-Depending on the severity of the behaviour, the child may have a consequence from any part of the hierarchy of consequences
+Depending on the severity of the behaviour, the child may have a consequence from any part of the hierarchy of consequences.

 Stage 1 - A minor incident - the member of staff talks to the child and gives a verbal warning.
+A member of staff may decide to upload this incident to CPOMS

-Stage 2 - If the negative behaviour continues then the child is given a yellow card.

-Stage 3 - If the negative behaviour continues then the child is given a further yellow card and is moved to another class.
-(This would usually be the parallel year group class).

-Stage 4 - By this stage if the negative behaviour continues, a teacher gives the child a red card and may decide to place him/her in Time Out.
-The child is then sent to the Phase Leader or Headteacher for a restorative meeting where strategies are suggested and there is an official log of the meeting and incident.
+- Stage 2 If the negative behaviour continues then the child is given a yellow card.
+This is the uploaded to CPOMS within the 'Negative Behaviour' category. - Stage 3 If the negative behaviour continues then the child is given a further yellow card and is moved to another class.
+(This would usually be the parallel year group class). - Stage 4 By this stage if the negative behaviour continues, a teacher gives the child a red card and may decide to place him/her in Time Out.
+The child is then sent to the Phase Leader or Headteacher for a restorative meeting where strategies are suggested and there is an official log of the meeting and incident (Appendix B).
 The child then takes a copy of the form home to discuss with their parents and strategies to overcome the issue are agreed, signed and returned to the Phase Leader or Headteacher the following day.
 The parents are informed at a suitable time and issues are discussed by the class teacher.
+This could involve a handshake, a letter or another sign of apology.
+It may not be sufficient or appropriate for the culprit to 'say sorry'.
+The children themselves lead this, where possible, and it is important for the 'victim' to feel as though appropriate sanctions have been put in place and justice achieved.